Driving across border & into central Mexico

 Whatsapp:

 Download Whatsapp before leaving your country.
-Everybody is using this in Mexico, including government agencies.

 Download Offline Maps on Google Maps:

 To download the map, you select a location in the middle of the area you wish to download (any location).
 On the top right hand corner, select the 3 dots.
-A menu will appear below.

 Select: Download Offline map.